guilhermetavares/restkiss/docs/tutorial.rst

 Hooking Up The URLs
 ===================

-URLs to Restless resources get hooked up much like any other class-based view.
+URLs to Restkiss resources get hooked up much like any other class-based view.
-However, Restless's :py:class:`restless.dj.DjangoResource` comes with a special method called ``urls``, which makes hooking up URLs more convenient.
+However, Restkiss's :py:class:`restkiss.dj.DjangoResource` comes with a special method called ``urls``, which makes hooking up URLs more convenient.

 You can hook the URLs for the resource up wherever you want.
 The recommended